Augustinian soteriology: Total depravity and unconditional election in infant baptism

 The controversy over infant baptism with the Pelagians contributed to Augustine's change.
 Tertullian (c.
-155 – c.
-220) was the first Christian to mention infant baptism.
+155) was the first Christian to mention infant baptism.
 He argued against it by saying children should have their Baptism delayed (although he believed all should have baptism delayed.)
 Even by 400, there was no consensus regarding why infants should be baptized.
 The Pelagians taught infant baptism merely allowed children to enter the kingdom of God (viewed as different than heaven), so that unbaptized infants could still be in heaven.
 In response, Augustine responded that infants are baptized to remove Adam's original guilt (guilt resulting in eternal damnation).
 Inherited original sin was previously limited to physical death, moral weakness, and a sin propensity.

 Another key element within infant baptism was Augustine's early training in Stoicism, an ancient philosophy in which a meticulous god predetermines every detailed event in the universe.
 This included the falling of a leaf from a tree to its exact location on the ground and the subtle movements of muscles in roosters' necks as they fight, which he explained in his first work, De providentia (On Providence).

 Augustine taught that God foreordained, or predestined, newborn babies who were baptized by actively helping or causing the parents to reach the bishop for baptism while the baby lived.
 By baptism, these babies would be saved from damnation.
 Augustine reasoned further that God actively blocked the parents of other infants from reaching the baptismal waters before their baby died.
 These babies were condemned to hell due to lack of baptism (according to Augustine).
-His view remains controversial, even some Roman Catholic Augustinian scholars refute this idea, and scholars cite the view's origin as derived as from Platonism, Stoicism, and Manichaeism.
+His view remains controversial; even some Roman Catholic Augustinian scholars refute this idea, and scholars cite the view's origin as derived as from Platonism, Stoicism, and Manichaeism.

 Augustine then expanded this concept from infants to adults.
 Since babies have no "will" to desire their baptisms, Augustine expanded the implication to all humans.
 He concluded that God must predestine by predeterminism all humans prior to them making any choice.
-Although earlier Christians taught original sin, the concept of total depravity (total inability to believe on Christ) was borrowed from Gnostic Manichaeism.
+Although earlier Christians taught original sin, the concept of total depravity (total inability to believe in Christ) was borrowed from Gnostic Manichaeism.
 Manichaeism taught that unborn babies and unbaptized infants were damned to hell because of a physical body.
 Like the Gnostics, the Manichaean god had to resurrect the dead will by infusing faith and grace.
 Augustine changed the cause of total depravity to Adam's guilt but kept the Stoic, Manichaean, and Neoplatonic concepts of the human dead will requiring God's infused grace and faith to respond.